appveyor/website/src/docs/server/maintenance.md

 #### Web bindings

-By default, AppVeyor web app is trying to bind to `80` and `443` ports for `http` and `https` protocols respectively.
-If one of these ports is taken by another application AppVeyor will bind to `8050` and `8051` ports.
+By default, AppVeyor web app tries to bind to `80` and `443` ports for `http` and `https` protocols respectively.
+If one of these ports is taken by another application, AppVeyor will bind to `8050` and `8051` ports.
 Binding is created on all (`*`) interfaces, so AppVeyor web can be accessed with both loopback (e.g. `localhost`) and external (if configured) addresses.
 AppVeyor web interface ports can be customized with `APPVEYOR_HTTP_PORT` and `APPVEYOR_HTTPS_PORT` installer variables.
-After installation ports can be changed in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server` key.
+After installation, ports can be changed in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server` key.

-A new Windows advanced firewall rule `AppVeyor Server` is configured by AppVeyor installer which allows access to `%PROGRAMFILES%\AppVeyor\Server\appveyor-server.exe` application.
+A new Windows advanced firewall rule - `AppVeyor Server` - is configured by the AppVeyor installer. which allows access to `%PROGRAMFILES%\AppVeyor\Server\appveyor-server.exe` application.

 #### Custom installation

-To run AppVeyor Server installer with custom parameters and create installation log use the following command:
+To run AppVeyor Server installer with custom parameters and create an installation log use the following command:

     msiexec /i appveyor-server.msi /L*V appveyor-install.log PARAM_1=VAL_1 PARAM_2=VAL_2 ...